restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `object`
 * **Required:** `no`

-Specific configuration to pass to the RestQA processor.
+Specific configuration to pass to RestQA processor.

 ### restqa.timeout